convey-stack/convey-stack.github.io/_documentation/message-brokers.md

 }
 ```

-If an exception will be thrown during message processing, a mapper is used to produce another message that will be automaticly published to RabbitMQ.
+If an exception will be thrown during message processing, a mapper is used to produce another message that will be automatically published to RabbitMQ.
 If exception->message mapping is not be defined, **retry** is going to be performed according to parameters provided in `appsettings.json`.

 ### Message processors

 ## CQRS integration
-Convey allows you to integrate asynchronous communication via RabbitMQ with CQRS principle providing
+Convey allows you to integrate asynchronous communication via RabbitMQ with CQRS principle providing set of extension methods for publishing/subscribing **commands** and **events**.

 ## Jaeger integration